iaeiou/blue-plankton-2/content/posts/basic-rules-for-walking-in-the-mountains.md

 * Make a connection to a local tow truck driver who's available 24/7 and get his number.
 * As a backup, connect with new friends and agree to help each other out if one of you gets stranded by the side of the road.

+## Laying in Some Supplies

+You'll want to kit your trunk out with some basic emergency and winter supplies like:

+* Emergency flashers
+* Jumper cables
+* Battery-powered lantern and/or flashlights
+* Extra batteries
+* Cell phone charger battery

+I also stock in:

+* A mylar blanket and a wool blanket
+* Food (e.g. peanut butter crackers, granola bars) (in case of an hours-long winter roadside issue)
+* Extra pair of boots and socks (in case mine get wet)
+* Extra layers
+* Hot Hands
+* Winter gloves
+* Water

+I carry water in a small rucksack, along with extra batteries.
+To prevent the water from freezing (or the batteries from dying) I keep the rucksack in the house and take it with me when traveling.